About the Garlic Mustard Challenge in New England

 The Garlic Mustard Challenge is a collaborative effort to restore and protect natural ecosystems.
 The goal is to encourage people to get out on the land and care for local natural areas in a fun and engaging way!
 2017 is our fourth year to rally volunteers across New England.
-Check out a summary of 2016 GM Challenge results.

 Dates: Late April through early June